 This new technology is enhancing medicine and healthcare towards more safety and efficiency.
 For now, augmented reality has already made significant changes in the following medical areas:

-- surgery (minimal invasive surgery);
+- surgery (minimally invasive surgery);

 - education of future doctors;

-- decease detection.
+- decrease detection.

-AR tools may also aid to detect the signs of depression and other mental illnesses by reading from facial expressions, voice tones and physical gestures.
+AR tools may also aid to detect the signs of depression and other mental illnesses by reading from facial expressions, voice tones, and physical gestures.
 If talking about the revenue side of AR implementation, the AR applications forecast gives the following numbers: